Skip to main content

 Learn About Addiction and How to Get Better

 Addiction is a brain disorder that affects impulse control.
 It is not a lack of willpower or morality.
-Understanding addiction as an illness will help you to recognize the psychological signs and symptoms of the condition.
-This will help in identifying indicators for relapse.
+Understanding addiction as an illness will help you recognize the psychological signs and symptoms of the condition.
+This will help identify indicators of relapse.

 Don’t Let Them Be Tempted

 The long-term goal of someone in recovery should not be to hide from alcohol and drugs.
 This strategy wouldn’t work because eventually they would be exposed in some situation.
-Having said that, in early recovery it is a good idea to limit or remove all exposure.
-This is because in early recovery the impulse to use alcohol or drug is strong and this impulse can come out of nowhere in an instant.
+That said, in early recovery, it is a good idea to limit or eliminate all exposure.
+This is because in early recovery, the impulse to use alcohol or drugs is strong, and this impulse can come out of nowhere in an instant.

 So it is helpful to limit exposure in the early stages of recovery.
-Once someone has been in recovery for a while and stable they should be ok to be in the presence of alcohol or drugs without triggering a relapse.
+Once someone has been in recovery for a while ais nd stable, they should be ok to beokayn the presence of alcohol or drugs without triggering a relapse.
 However, it’s always a good idea to limit this kind of exposure.

 Set Healthy Limitations

-Recovery is about individual’s making good decisions and taking personal responsibility for their life and their recovery.
+Recovery is about individuals making good decisions and taking personal responsibility for their life and their recovery.
 Help out, but don’t take on all their work.
-It’s natural to want to help our loved one’s to make their lives easier.
-However, when you assume and take on their responsibilities it robs them of the chance to build a sense of pride and accomplishment by doing it themselves.
+It’s natural to want to help our loved ones make their lives easier.
+However, when you assume their responsibilities, you rob them of the chance to build a sense of pride and accomplishment by doing it themselves.

-We want to empower our loved ones to grow and develop these strengths of character, so find ways to help without taking on their responsibility.
-For instance, if your loved one is faced with a challenge, discuss strategies for resolving the challenge with them, but ultimately allow them to implement the solution.
+We want to empower our loved ones to grow and develop these strengths of character, so we find ways to help without taking on their responsibility.
+For instance, if your loved one is facing a challenge, discuss strategies for resolving it with them, but ultimately let them implement the solution.
 This gives you a chance to be supportive while also allowing your loved one to take personal responsibility.

 Recovery Groups